Add USDC to checkout without replacing cards

 Operate from metrics, not assumptions

-The first month should focus on operational clarity.
-If support and reconciliation stay clean, you can widen the rollout to more products and geographies.
+The first month should focus on payment clarity.
+If buyer questions and reconciliation stay manageable, you can widen the rollout to more products and geographies.

 - Track conversion by payment method.